AN/AWG-9: AN/APG-71

-The APG-71 was a 1980s upgrade of the AWG-9 for use on the F-14D.
+The APG-71 was a 1980s upgrade of the AWG-9 for use on the F-14D Tomcat.
 It incorporates technology and common modules developed for the APG-70 radar used in the F-15E Strike Eagle, providing significant improvements in (digital) processing speed, mode flexibility, clutter rejection, and detection range.
 The system features a low-sidelobe antenna, a sidelobe-blanking guard channel, and monopulse angle tracking; all of which are intended to make the radar less vulnerable to jamming.

 The system itself is capable of a 460 mi range, but the antenna design limits this to only 230 mi.
-Use of datalinked data allows two or more F-14Ds to operate the system at its maximum range.
+Use of datalinked radar data allows two or more F-14Ds to operate the system at its maximum range.

 Hughes delivered enough APG-71 radars and spares to equip all 55 F-14Ds produced or converted before the F-14D program was scaled back as a cost-cutting measure and eventually canceled.
 The F-14 was officially retired from United States Navy service on September 22, 2006, with the last flight occurring October 4, 2006.